ArduPilot/ardupilot/README_waf.txt

 It's possible to build for just a vehicle or an example by specifying it as the
 target:

-    # From the top directory, note the board name used in the target
+    # From the top directory
-    waf --target ArduCopter.linux
+    waf --target ArduCopter

     # List all the targets available
     waf list